CaiJimmy/hugo-theme-stack/content/post/forged-for-the-ride-scolarian-mudfest/index.md

 ## Image Credits

-All images of the Scolarian Mudfest, Ketchup custom build, and workshop details were photographed by Gearlama.
+All images of the Scolarian Mudfest, Ketchup custom build, and workshop details were photographed by Scolarain bikes / Gearlama.
-© 2025 Gearlama.
+© 2025 Scolarian / Gearlama.
 All rights reserved.

 For permission to reuse or feature images, please contact [gear.lama@gmail.com](mailto:gear.lama@gmail.com).